StreamlinedDigital/WordpressProcess/README.md

         - Go to "Add-ons" and click enable ssl
         - Force SSL by going to "Advanced" and turning on "Force HTTPS"
     4. Update images/apis
+        - Review site to make sure all images, links, apis or anything else that may be hard coded is working properly